AIBC

 • Strong solutions-focus, and proactive approach to problem solving;

-• Strong work and file organization including highly developed prioritization and time management skills
+• Strong work and file organization including highly developed prioritization and time management skills;

 • Excellent analytical skills, sound judgment, and ability to act with tact when dealing with sensitive or confidential information; and